cosmic-knowledge/docs/overview/why.md

 # Why

-There's an abundance of platforms for writing, organizing, and searching knowledge in existence.
+There's an abundance of platforms for writing, organizing, and searching knowledge.
 However, these platforms are often composed of disparate components or are implemented behind an opaque curtin.
 Others are well-thought-out, but aren't useful to the way I think, learn, and retrieve.

 So I decide to make one myself, Quasipanacea.
 It's my personal panacea for personal knowledge management, purportedly.